Some “facts” you might not know about me, particularly if you’re going by the picture on the upper right hand side of this page.

 I have never wiped my cookies.

 Here are the more factual facts: I’m a single, childless, working woman who has owned only one vehicle (over two decades ago, not in the U.S.).
 I haven’t watched or participated in a sport event since gym ceased to be mandatory.
 Cruises?
 Once, in 1983.
 Last theme park visit: 1971.
+I don’t speak Spanish (but do know French and German), and possess a graduate degree.

 With zero effort on my part and many years of data, my online profile is even more wrong than Jeffrey Rosen’s two deliberately falsified online identities, created for a feature in Sunday’s New York Times Magazine